alo9507/JustKeepClicking/content/blog/whats-your-ttr-equation/index.md

 Where number of developers is taken to mean <i>developers operating in parallel</i>.

-If this equation were all there is to determing <b>Time-to-Release (TTR)</b> a new feature, then combining the efforts of two developers onto two tasks should effectively <i>double</i> the time it takes to complete those two tasks compared to the TTR if those developers were working in parallel, right?
+If this equation were all there is to determining <b>Time-to-Release (TTR)</b> a new feature, then combining the efforts of two developers onto two tasks should effectively <i>double</i> the time it takes to complete those two tasks compared to the TTR if those developers were working in parallel, right?

 But this is often not what we see in practice.

 Frederick Brooks reframes the misconception eloquently in his classic software management anthology, [The Mythical Man-Month](https://www.amazon.com/Mythical-Man-Month-Software-Engineering-Anniversary/dp/0201835959/ref=sr_1_1?crid=3O2L8PDSPQDPI&keywords=the+mythical+man+month&qid=1580174025&sprefix=the+mythical+man+m%2Caps%2C140&sr=8-1):

-<blockquote>...our estimating techniques fallaciously confuse effort with progress, hiding the assumption that [people] and months are interchangable</blockquote>
+<blockquote>...our estimating techniques fallaciously confuse effort with progress, hiding the assumption that [people] and months are interchangeable</blockquote>

 To demonstrate how reality diverges from the above oversimplification, this article will progressively introduce human and codebase factors until we arrive at a more comprehensive TTR equation.